Updated: 1st October 2021

 Bulk to Bottle - a wine delivery term, meaning a bulk wine required by a buyer is to be dispatched as 'finished packaged stock', packed to the buyer's specifications which is negotiated separately and subsequently to the bulk wine executed trade.
 A seller may also offer available bulk wine delivered 'bulk to bottle', packaged to the buyer's specifications, with pricing negotiated separately and subsequently to the trade of the bulk wine.

-Bulk Wine – a wine that has not yet been filled into a packaged format.
+Bulk Wine – a wine that is not yet in a packaged format.

 Buyer – the purchaser or authorised buying representative for a wine product.

-Contract – a Sale & Purchase Agreement template provided by VINEX for each finalised trade.
+Contract – a Sale & Purchase Agreement template provided by VINEX for finalised trades.

 Counter-Offer - the price and/or terms of trade submitted to the List-Owner as part of a negotiation.

-Daily Offer Titles - a summary of buying and selling Listings displaying a short promotion title.
+Daily Offer Titles - buying and selling Listings displaying a short promotion title.